sid18996/sid18996.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2023-07-15 00:00:00-0530
+date: 2024-03-03 00:00:00-0530
 inline: true
 related_posts: false
 ---

-Completed MTech in Computer Science and Engneering from IIT Hyderabad!
+Gave a talk on "ML-Compiler-Bridge: Interfacing ML and Compilers", at LLVM Performance Workshop, Co-located with International Symposium on Code Generation and Optimization (CGO)